FredHutch/diy-cromwell-server/README.md

 # diy-cromwell-server
 A repo containing instructions for running a Cromwell server on `gizmo` at the Fred Hutch.
 These instructions were created and tested by Amy Paguirigan, so drop her a line if they don't work for you or you need help (Fred Hutch username is `apaguiri`) or you can tag @vortexing in Issues filed here in the GitHub repository.
-Note if you do this, please be sure that you do not post sensitive information in your troubleshooting information like passwords and such, but the more info you can provide about errors, the better.
-Alternatively, join the discussion in the Fred Hutch Bioinformatics and Computational Research Community Slack in the [#question-and-answer channel](https://fhbig.slack.com/archives/CD3HGJHJT) using your Fred Hutch, UW, SCHARP or Sagebase email.
+Note if you file an issue, please be sure that you do not post sensitive information in your troubleshooting information like passwords and such, but the more info you can provide about errors, the better.
+Alternatively, join the discussion in the Fred Hutch Data Community Slack in the [#workflow-managers](https://fhdata.slack.com/archives/CJFP1NYSZ) channel using your Fred Hutch, UW, SCHARP or Sagebase email.

 ## Cromwell Resources
 Cromwell is a workflow manager developed by the Broad which manages the individual tasks involved in multi-step workflows, tracks job metadata, provides an API/Swagger UI interface and allows users to manage multiple workflows simultaneously.
-Cromwell currently uses either CWL or WDL workflow languages, and we will focus on WDL workflows for now.
-[Learn more on the Fred Hutch wiki about using Cromwell at Fred Hutch.](https://sciwiki.fredhutch.org/compdemos/Cromwell/)
+Cromwell currently runs workflows written in WDL workflow language.
+[Learn more on the Fred Hutch wiki about using Cromwell at Fred Hutch.](https://sciwiki.fredhutch.org/compdemos/Cromwell/)  The WDL specification and documentation is curated by the [openWDL group](https://openwdl.org/).

-You can see what is currently available in the FredHutch GitHub institution by using [this link to search results](https://github.com/FredHutch?utf8=%E2%9C%93&q=wdl+OR+cromwell&type=&language=).
+You can see what is currently available publicly in the FredHutch GitHub institution by using [this link to search results](https://github.com/FredHutch?utf8=%E2%9C%93&q=wdl+OR+cromwell&type=&language=).

-We have also been building other places to find information about both workflow managers being supported at the Fred Hutch via [this GitHub Project](https://github.com/orgs/FredHutch/projects/8).

 Amy also made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).

+Amy has a basic R package that wraps the Cromwell API allowing you to submit, monitor and kill workflow jobs on `gizmo` from R directly.
+The package is [fh.wdlR](https://github.com/FredHutch/fh.wdlR).

 ## Steps to prepare